f-gregor/admin-dashboard-TOP/README.md

-# admin-dashboard-TOP
+# **Admin Dashboard - The Odin Project**

-Admin Dashboard assignment for The Odin Project
+In this assignment I am required to re-create a dashboard from the picture provided using HTML and CSS.